odinuv/web/en/apv/walkthrough/css/index.md

 {% endhighlight %}

 ### CSS properties
 There is too many CSS properties to list here, you can find them using Google just by typing what you want to achieve.
 As the HTML language evolves, CSS also expands list of available properties.
 Currently there is CSS version 3.
-There can be a bit of confusion about support of newest CSS properties in different web browsers: new CSS properties are implemented in browsers but sometimes the authors of that browser want to mark some implementation as experimental -- they usually prefix such property with their's browser name.
+There can be a bit of confusion about support of newest CSS properties in different web browsers: new CSS properties are implemented in browsers but sometimes the authors of that browser want to mark some implementation as experimental -- they prefix such property with their's browser name or engine name.

 This example demonstrates usage of browser specific prefix:

 {% highlight css %}
     .shadow {
-      -webkit-box-shadow: 5px 5px 5px 5px #888; /* Safari and Chrome */
+      -webkit-box-shadow: 5px 5px 5px 5px #888; /* old Safari and Chrome */
-      -moz-box-shadow: 5px 5px 5px 5px #888; /* Firefox */
+      -moz-box-shadow: 5px 5px 5px 5px #888; /* old Firefox */
-      box-shadow: 5px 5px 5px 5px #888; /* generally all browsers that support this feature */
+      box-shadow: 5px 5px 5px 5px #888; /* all browsers that support this feature */
     }
 {% endhighlight css %}